gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 1. Update user documentation.

 ### Testing

-1. GitLab runs on the new version of PostgreSQL
+1. GitLab runs on the new version of PostgreSQL.
-2. Test running GitLab on the new PostgreSQL version at the 10k reference architecture scale and check for performance regressions.
+1. Test running GitLab on the new PostgreSQL version at the 10k reference architecture scale and check for performance regressions.

 Test upgrades and fresh installs for the following environments: